mattermost/mattermost-handbook/operations/workplace/people/README.md

 For example, monthly fee, salary, start date, title, etc. People Ops will send you the letter once it is completed.

-If you are a U.S. Staff Member and on payroll through TriNet, see [TriNet Contact Information](https://drive.google.com/file/d/15AdHLRB9CvMbeUStJ8laqlDJwPZZ2RT-/view?usp=sharing).
+If you are a U.S. staff member and on payroll through TriNet, see [TriNet Contact Information](https://drive.google.com/file/d/15AdHLRB9CvMbeUStJ8laqlDJwPZZ2RT-/view?usp=sharing).
 Please make sure to include the TriNet Employer Code when you share TriNet contact information with your verifying institution.

 ### Regular Compensation